Multimodal Mobility Dashboard

 Regional highway mobility

-Regional mobility sections focus on the performance of one or more urban commute corridors.
-In addition to traditional highway mobility measures, such as person miles traveled and commute times, these sections include measures of public transportation and Park & Ride performance where available.
-Each regional section also includes a printable pdf with urban commute corridor performance highlights and summaries of WSDOT projects in the area.
-Click on the buttons below to view the regional sections.
+Regional mobility sections focus on the performance of one or more urban corridors.
+In addition to traditional highway mobility measures, such as person miles traveled and commute times, these sections include measures of public transportation and park and ride performance where available.

 Each button below leads to an interactive dashboard displaying performance measures for a specific mode of travel or WSDOT mobility program.
 More measures may be added in the future as more data becomes available.

-If you wish to download any of the data in this dashboard, please see the Data Disclaimer.
+If you wish to download any of the data in this dashboard, please see the Data disclaimer and How to use the multimodal mobility dashboard to learn how to download the dashboard data.

 Have feedback or questions?
 Reach out to us at TSSApublications@wsdot.wa.gov